Options Reference

 Default: (see description)

-Error bars (or custom bars) for each series are drawn in the same color as the series, but with partial transparency.
+Custom or sigma-based high/low bands for each series are drawn in the same colour as the series, but with partial transparency.
 This sets the transparency.
-A value of 0.0 means that the error bars will not be drawn, whereas a value of 1.0 means that the error bars will be as dark as the line for the series itself.
+A value of 0.0 means that the bands will not be drawn, whereas a value of 1.0 means that the bands will be as dark as the line for the series itself.
 This can be used to produce chart lines whose thickness varies at each point.

 Type: float (0.0 - 1.0)